 Albritton Funeral Directors is in charge of the arrangements.

-To send flowers to Billy "Bill" Gene Rippy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Billy "Bill" Gene Rippy, please visit our floral store.